| Pan Zhi-Qiang

 Opera Audio understands this and in the most frequently

 used ranges there is no problem of too big a step.
+The vacuum tubes used are NOS RT 12AUT made in France.

 Two tube coolers are supplied to help reduce any microphone